huongtran2104/Final-Project/README.md

 - May & June → lowest profitability.
 The revenue of the company fluctuated depending on the seasonal factors
 - Peak revenue months (Nov, Dec): Driven by holidays and demand for high-value products.
-> **Strategy:** Launch targeted holiday campaigns, offer premium bundles, and ensure strong inventory planning.
 - Feb, May and June had low revenue.
 However, each month shows different purchasing patterns of customers:
   - Feb: This month had a small but highly loyal customer base that made frequent and high-value purchases.
   - May: Sales came from a larger number of customers compared to Feb, but spending per purchase was smaller, and purchase frequency dropped.
-  - Jun: Large reach in terms of unique customers, but low engagement — many customers made only once or few purchases. but the purchase frequency is relatively high: Likely due to repeat purchases of low-priced items bought by a small to high customer number.
+  - Jun: Large reach in terms of unique customers, but low engagement — many customers made only once or few purchases.
-> **Strategy:** Use volume discounts, product bundling, and cross-selling to boost average transaction value.
 ### Product tiers performance
 - High-tier products dominate revenue but are heavily skewed toward year-end months.
-- Mid-tier products fluctuate, peaking in April; low-tier products remain stable but with low contribution.
+- Mid-tier products fluctuate, peaking in April.
+- Low-tier products remain stable but with low contribution.
+- In April, both mid- and low-tier sales reach their annual peak, while high-tier sales are low.
+> **Problem:** Over-reliance on high-tier products.
+Sales could grow significantly by boosting all tiers.

+> **Job-to-be-Done:** Achieve balanced growth across tiers by identifying key products to prioritize and low-impact products to phase out.
 ### Product Category Insights
 - Highest volume categories: Apparel, Nest-USA, Office.
 - Lowest volume categories: Gift Cards, Housewares, Android.